kmlawson/china-revolutions-mo3337/99bibliography.md

 - Huters, Theodore. *Bringing the World Home: Appropriating the West in Late Qing and Early Republican China*.
 2017.
 - Isaacs, Harold Robert. *The Tragedy of the Chinese Revolution*.
 1951.
 - Israel, John. *Lianda: A Chinese University in War and Revolution*.
 1998.
+- Itoh, Mayumi. *The Making of China’s War with Japan: Zhou Enlai and Zhang Xueliang*.
+2016.
 - Jacobs, Justin.
 ‘Preparing the People for Mass Clemency: The 1956 Japanese War Crimes Trials in Shenyang and Taiyuan’. *The China Quarterly*, no. 205 (2011): 152–72.
 [Link](http://www.jstor.org/stable/41305199).
 - Jansen, Marius B. *The Japanese and Sun Yat-Sen*.
 1970.
 - Jeans, Roger B. *Democracy and Socialism in Republican China: The Politics of Zhang Junmai (Carsun Chang), 1906-1941*.
 1997.